How to reduce food waste in your restaurants

 The first action is to identify your current situation.
 Read our blog on completing a food waste audit which shows you how to determine how much food waste you are currently generating, and where it is coming from.

 Using the average food waste cost of £2,80/kg, you can calculate how much that wastage is costing your kitchen in the three operational areas; spoilage during storage, preparation waste and customer plate scrapings.

 Equipped with the results of your food waste audit, you will now be able to prioritise the areas of your kitchen operation that should be focused on first.
 Consider what sort of savings you can realistically expect to achieve.
 Perhaps your aim might be to reduce wastage from food storage by 10% within 6 months, for example.

 Define the timescale for completion of your objectives and ensure that you have the necessary management support and staff commitment to achieve your targets.

-Prioritize your actions
+Prioritise your actions

 Sit down with your team to establish the actions that will help you to reach your objectives.

 Some of these actions can be implemented immediately, whilst others will require a longer time.
 Equally, some actions will have low or no cost associated with them, whereas others will require some level of investment.
 These factors will need to be taken into consideration when you prioritise which actions to take forward.

 It’s also important to consider where in the food waste hierarchy these actions sit.
 Do they prevent the production of the food waste in the first place, or will they just result in the waste being composted?
 The most environmentally and economically valuable actions are those that are found at the top of the hierarchy.